yliu-cs/IELTS/Speak/Speak Note.md

 			* before I head to school, I usually check the map beforehand to find the quickest/best route to avoid traffic jam/getting stuck on the roads
 		* Noise
 			* Definitely not
-			* It;s hard to focus/concentrate on sth. in such place you know, sometime my dormmates makes some noises I the room when I'm doing assignments, I get so distracted
+			* It's hard to focus/concentrate on sth. in such place you know, sometime my dormmates makes some noises in the room when I'm doing assignments, I get so distracted
 			* It's not easy for people to concentrate on their work.
 In the long run - mental health - depressed
 * **Part 2**
 	* 结构